anthonyjsmith/anthonyjsmith.github.io/_posts/2024-07-23-church-schools-some-reading.md

 ---
-title: 'Church Schools: some reading'
+title: 'Church schools: some reading'
 description: Many children are in Church of England schools.
 I’ve been reading a few bits and pieces to help me to understand what church schools are all about.
 tags: